ltrujello/ltrujello.github.io/docs/posts/pytest_cheatsheet.md

 # Testing Cheatsheet for Python

 To successfully manage complex software systems, engineers need to write tests.
-The reason is because every change you make to an existing, working software system is inherently a risk of introducing a bug.
-Unit tests are a very simple line of defense against creating such bugs, and good tests will generally run over all possible code paths to relieve developers of the mental load towards making trivial errors.
+The reason is because every change you make to an existing, working software system carries with it a certain probability that you will introduce a bug.
+To combat this nonzero probability, unit tests are a very simple line of defense against creating such bugs, and good tests will generally run over all possible code paths to relieve developers of the mental load towards making trivial errors.

 <!-- more -->